awsdocs/iam-user-guide/doc_source/getting-started_create-admin-group.md

 You can use this same process to create more groups and users and to give your users access to your AWS account resources\.
 To learn about using policies that restrict user permissions to specific AWS resources, see [Access Management](access.md) and [Example Policies](access_policies_examples.md)\.
 To add additional users to the group after it's created, see [Adding and Removing Users in an IAM Group](id_groups_manage_add-remove-users.md)\.

-## Creating an IAM User and Group \(AWS CLI\)<a name="w3ab1c10c19c11"></a>
+## Creating an IAM User and Group \(AWS CLI\)<a name="getting-started_create-admin-group-cli"></a>

-If you followed the steps in the previous section, you used the AWS Management Console to set up an administrators group while creating the a user in your AWS account\.
+If you followed the steps in the previous section, you used the AWS Management Console to set up an administrators group while creating the IAM user in your AWS account\.
 This procedure shows an alternative way to create a group\.

 **Overview: Setting Up an Administrators Group**